prodyssey/prodyssey-11ty/src/services/team-investment-reporting.md

 slug: team-investment-reporting
 category: Visibility
 order: 2
+image: /assets/page-images/team-investment-report.png
-date: 2024-12-24T18:49:26.695Z
+date: 2025-05-01T13:21:42.355Z
 ---

-Roadmaps mostly show the plan for what you want your product to be.
+Roadmaps show the plan for what you want your product to be.

 Team investment reporting shows the actual work being done, and its impact on the product and the roadmap.

+Being able to orient where you are and where you've been is the bedrock of successful planning and tactical execution.

-We will work with your team to visualize the reality of what's happening so everyone can make decisions with more clarity.
+Prodyssey will work with your team to visualize the reality of what's happening so everyone can make decisions with more clarity.